ericteboul/Fu-Teboul-et-al.-2022.-Gq-activation-in-BLA-parvalbumin-interneurons-Nature-Communications-2022/README.md

 a.
 See 'Python-Scripts' branch for experiment-specific analysis scripts

 b.
-See Python_Post-Processing_ReadMe.txt provided in 'Python-Scripts' branch for Python script operation instructions.
+See Python_Post-Processing_ReadMe ('Python-Scripts/README.md') provided in 'Python-Scripts' branch for Python script operation instructions.

 c.
-See Python_Post-Processing_ReadMe.txt provided in 'Python-Scripts' branch for export instructions for analysis in GraphPad Prism
+See Python_Post-Processing_ReadMe ('Python-Scripts/README.md') provided in 'Python-Scripts' branch for export instructions for analysis in GraphPad Prism

 3b.
 Organize and analyze processed MatWAND data for distribution analysis in MATLAB